borg286/sevtech/README.md

 * If your grave gets removed (eg by the Hydra), you can recover it by using the **/tmg_restore** command from Tomb Many Graves mod.

 * Having trouble to orientate yourself?
 Use the Sun!
 The sun and moon rise in the east and set in the west.
 This makes a good early compass to find yourself which way you are traveling.

+* The dropoff button merges stuff in your inventory into nearby chests.
+Ie. if you have a nearby chest with cobble this dropoff button will push any cobble you have into that chest.
+If you're not already storing it then it should remain in your inventory.

+* FindMe lets you hover your mouse over an item in JEI, press 'Y' and any nearby chest with that item will smoke.

 ## Step assist vs. auto-jump